Walk A – The Bluebell Woods Walk [4km; 2.5 miles]

 From the car park at the Red Lion in the centre of the village cross the main road and take the signposted path to the left between two houses.
 Pass through the stable yard then through a narrow gate ahead and along the left side of the hedge.
 Cross the stile and then the footbridge over the Boundary Brook.

 Follow the path, aiming for the solitary oak tree diagonally to your right.
 At the tree, follow the track uphill and through a gap in the hedge boundary.
 Turn briefly right towards the wood then almost immediately left to follow the edge of the wood.
 After about 80 metres there is a clear path down into the wood and along the stream.
 Follow this path and cross a footbridge.
 Follow the path alongside the stream.
 At the end of the path turn right and climb the steps (1)

-[ The short-cut over the stile at (1) is not a public right of way ]
+[ While there is a path over the stile (1) following the edge of the wood this short-cut is not a public right of way ]

 The right of way leads from (l) straight ahead with the hedge on your right to Cobbs Brow Lane.
 You need to beware of traffic as you emerge onto the lane turn left and after 100 metres turn left again at the Footpath sign.
 Follow the line of hedge away from the road.
 Continue until you reach the footbridge in the corner of the second field (2).